dellsystem/dellsystem.github.io/_posts/2017-02-03-a-change-of-pace.md

 to deepen my misery but still unable to look away.
 If there's any consolation to be found amidst the suffering, it's that it has ignited the capacity for resistance in millions.
-That so many have been able to break through the despair and start mobilizing, fighting for the world they want rather than accepting the one they have, gives me hope.
+That so many have been able to break through the despair and start mobilising, fighting for the world they want rather than accepting the one they have, gives me hope.

 So maybe the America I fell in love with isn't that far off.
 It might not come